 Lord Beauchamp searched the rooms along the hallway.
 What did he intend to discuss privately?
 She frowned and wrapped her arms around herself.
 Would he remind her of her station?
-Would he make her connections public?
+Her parents’ marriage was long remembered in London circles.
+Would he make their small party aware of her connections?
 It was within his power to do so, if he chose.
 Her heart pounded.
 She focused on getting her breathing back to normal.

 He found a door that opened.
 “Come.”
 He gestured she go first.

 She took a step back.
 Lord Beauchamp had always acted as a gentleman, but it seemed a strange request to enter a room alone with him.
 If this was his father’s study at Strathford, she would obey without question.
 But Lord Beauchamp was not in charge here.

 A servant walked past them, ducking her capped head.

 “Please,” he added.
 “It will take but a moment.”

 If he meant to warn her, then she would rather keep it confidential than have an audience.

 Marjorie gripped her hands at her waist and entered.
 Shadows shrouded the musty room.
 The arched windows showed the rain falling in muddy hues.
 Marjorie glanced around the dim room, trying to decipher where they were.
 Friezes on the wall were carved with people kneeling in prayer.
 A monument like a sarcophagus rested under the windows.
 This was quite some chapel.